DEFRA/ffc-sfi-payments/README.md

 API documented in the [Open API specification](docs/openapi.yaml).

+Hold categories are persisted in PostgreSQL database and are managed through Liquibase migrations.
+Hold categories are agreed with the business and are not managed through the API.

 ### Scheme holds

 A full scheme hold can be applied by `SchemeId`.
 This will pause processing of any matching payment request until the hold is removed.